ayush12121997/Algorithms-And-Data-Structures-in-JAVA/README.md

 Completng the list of questions and topics in this repository does not gaurantee selection in the interview, but surely will make you better prepared for it.

-In case of suggested modification, or topics someone would like to suggest that should be covered, please mail to:<br>
+In case of suggestions to modify or add topics, please mail to:<br>
 ayush.academics.1212@gmail.com<br>
 ayush16024@iiitd.ac.in